Soumojitshome2023/soumojitshome-blog-web/docs/about/index.md

 # About

-Hello I'm Soumojit Shome and I am a 2nd-year(2022-2026) student of Electronics and Communication Engineering (ECE) at Academy of Technology.
-I have always been interested in the field of engineering.
-I am a curious for learning and exploring new ideas.
-As an aspiring engineer, I believe that my studies in ECE will enable me to contribute to the development of innovative solutions to real-world problems.
-In my free time, I enjoy reading books, watching movies, and playing sports.
-I am also interested in music and play the guitar as a hobby.
+Hi, I'm Soumojit Shome, a 2nd-year ECE student at the Academy of Technology.
+I'm also into making websites and designing them.
+I like to mix my love for electronics with creating cool stuff on the web.
+Whether it's writing code or making designs look good, I enjoy doing both.

 ---